 Will I be offered accommodation by the council straight away?

 There is a shortage of Council and Housing Association property in the area, so you may have to wait a long time before you are offered a tenancy.
-You could consider other choices of accommodation.
-See our webpage looking for a home for details of other housing options.
+You could consider other choices of accommodation such as renting privately through an agency or private advertisement.
+See our Advice about Homelessness page for details of other housing options.
 There are currently well over 1000 applicants on the housing register.